csnow27/Financial-Data-Portfolio/README.md

 ### Regex in Finance - London Stock Exchange Analysis
 **Code**: [LSE_Unstructured_data.ipynb](https://github.com/csnow27/Financial-Data-Portfolio/blob/main/LSE_Unstructured_Data.ipynb)

 **Description**: With a raw text file (unstructured data), I utilized regular expressions to extract relevant information about the London Stock Exchange (as of 2/28/21).
+Despite the data being so unstructured and messy, I was able to discover the fraction of foreign (and domestic) firms out of the total firms listed on the LSE, as well as the average market capitalization for each.

 **Technical Skills Utilized**: Python, Jupyter Notebook, Regular Expressions